invertedv/testGo/docs/approach.md

 - validation.
 The data used to determine early stopping during the fit process.
 - assessment.
 The data used to build graphical and numeric assessments of the model.

 goMortgage will build these tables for you.
-It requires two source tables: (1) loan data and (2) non-loan data.
+It requires two source tables to do this: (1) loan data and (2) non-loan data.
 The non-loan data includes fields such as HPI, interest rates, and unemployment rates.